walter-loforte/translator/README.md

 language: select language to translate to in the following format ("en" for English, "it" for Italian, etc..).
 It accepts comma separated values to translate to more than one language (i.e: en,it)

-path_to_json_file: path to file with text to translate (there is one template in the project), it must have the provided json values in order to work.
+path_to_json_file: path to file with text to translate (there is one template in the project), it must have the provided json format in order to work.

 *sample command line execution: